Skip to main content

 Food Security and nutrition monitoring

-Through its mobile Vulnerability analysis and Mapping (mVAM) tool, WFP supports governments and partners to access reliable and real-time food security and nutrition data, enabling governments to better collect, analyse and visualize data – with a focus on vulnerable groups.
-WFP’s ultimate goal is to enable Pacific governments to independently and sustainably integrate food security and nutrition monitoring into their national data-collection systems.
+Using its mobile Vulnerability Analysis and Mapping tool, WFP has supported governments and partners in accessing real-time data on food security and nutrition, with a focus on vulnerable populations.
+This enables more targeted and evidence-based responses.
+To further build national capacity, WFP provides training to governments in digital data collection, analysis and visualization.
+Ultimately, these efforts aim to enable Pacific governments to independently and sustainably integrate food security and nutrition monitoring into their national systems.

 Disaster risk financing